Bo Lamar

-Dwight "Bo" Lamar (born April 7, 1951) is a former professional American basketball player.
-Born and raised in Columbus, Ohio, he graduated from the University of Southwestern Louisiana, now the University of Louisiana at Lafayette.
-Lamar was a leading NCAA scorer and was the No. 1 overall pick in the 1973 American Basketball Association Draft.
+Dwight "Bo" Lamar (April 7, 1951 – February 16, 2026) was an American professional basketball player.
+Born and raised in Columbus, Ohio, he was a two-time consensus All-American at University of Southwestern Louisiana (now the University of Louisiana at Lafayette), where he led the NCAA in scoring for the 1971–72 season.
+Lamar was the No. 1 overall pick in the 1973 American Basketball Association Draft.

 College career

-A graduate of East High School in Columbus, Ohio, Lamar attended Southwestern Louisiana, who transitioned to Division I in 1971–1972.
-Lamar did not even average 20 points per game as a senior in high school, playing alongside friend and teammate Ed Ratleff, but Southwestern Louisiana coach Beryl Shipley made him the focus of the SLA offense, with free rein to shoot. averaging 22.8 to earn “Freshman of the Year” in the Gulf States Conference.
-Eventually, the basketball program was given a two-year death penalty by the NCAA during Lamar's senior season, that went into effect the next season.
+A graduate of East High School in Columbus, Ohio, Lamar attended Southwestern Louisiana, which transitioned to Division I for the 1971–72 season.
+Lamar did not even average 20 points per game as a senior in high school, playing alongside friend and teammate Ed Ratleff, but Southwestern Louisiana coach Beryl Shipley made him the focus of the SLA offense, with free rein to shoot. averaging 22.8 to earn Freshman of the Year in the Gulf States Conference.
+Eventually, the basketball program was given a two-year death penalty by the NCAA during Lamar's senior season, and that went into effect the next season.

-Lamar was a three-time collegiate All-American between 1969-1973, and was named First team All-America in 1972 and 1973 along with Bill Walton, David Thompson and Ernie DiGregorio.
-During his college career he averaged 31.2 points a game, a point total of 3,493 points, which remains among the top ranks of NCAA basketball.
+Lamar was a two-time college All-American in 1972 and 1973, and was named first-team All-America for the 1972–73 season along with Bill Walton, David Thompson, and Ernie DiGregorio.
+During his college career he averaged 31.2 points a game, for a point total of 3,493 points, which remains among the top ranks of NCAA basketball.
 He is known for his extremely high long-range shot that some coaches say dusted the rafters.

-“Bo Lamar is the purest shooter I’ve ever seen,” said Hall of Fame Coach Jerry Tarkanian.
+Hall of Fame coach Jerry Tarkanian described Bo Lamar as "one of the best shooters he had seen."

 “If there had been a three-point shot in those days, he would’ve averaged 50 points a game,” Coach Beryl Shipley said.

 Lamar led the Ragin’ Cajuns to a 90–23 record in his four seasons.
-Their record his last three seasons was 74–13, bettered only by UCLA during that span.
+Their record for his last three seasons was 74–13, which was bettered only by UCLA during that span.